Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 If people want to go out and vote for people who are then going to appoint people in the education system or wherever that are going to enact these kind of things, then fine.

-If this is what people want in California, this is what they vote for, and if this is who they vote for, then all you can do is laugh at it.
+If this is what people want in California, this is what they vote for, and if this is who they vote for, then all you can do is laugh at it and anywhere else as well.

 Will the left have so much entrenched power, unelected entrenched power for generation after generation, that will there be any chance to roll it back?

-At some point, you know, red lights are gonna go off, the brains are gonna start uh functioning normally again, and people are gonna realize where all this is headed.
+The brains are going to start functioning normally again, and people are going to realize where all this is headed.

-It's only gonna become more common.
+It's only going to become more common.

-So far in discussing obesity, we haven't discussed exactly who are they talking about.
+So far, in discussing obesity, we haven't discussed exactly who they are talking about.

-Now as you are out and about where you live, when you notice the obese, who are they?
+Now, as you are out and about where you live, when you notice the obese, who are they?

 Are you able to categorize them?